Satosho Tsumabuki,Keiko Kitagawa ,Etsushi Toyokawa ,Kyoka Suzuki

 Reviewer : Sertes Nake

-Director Akira Nagai (center) on stage for a Q&A at Terracotta
+Director Akira Nagai ( Centre) on stage at Terracota or a Q&A

 Yoshimitsu Sawamoto / Satoshi Tsumabuki